Table of Contents

 “And instead of using our app, they use that app.
 Is that not competitive?”

-The userbase was not pleased,50) so a 'protest' began on June 12, 2023,51)52)53)54) but Reddit would counter said protests by threatening the moderators55)56) and Huffman tried shifting the blame57)58) before shutting up.59) During this, some users migrated to alternatives on the Fediverse, such as Lemmy or Kbin,60)61) then we saw /r/place open as damage control, with a very clear “Fuck Spez” message written on it.62)63)
+The userbase was not pleased,51) so a 'protest' began on June 12, 2023,52)53)54)55) but Reddit would counter said protests by threatening all participating moderators,56)57) and Huffman tried to shift the blame onto the unpaid moderators58)59) before shutting up.60) During this, some users migrated to the Fediverse,61)62) then we saw /r/place open as damage control, with a very clear “Fuck Spez” message written on it.63)64)

 Notes

-- You used to be able to make a throwaway account at old.reddit.com, but they've recently changed this, forcing you to sign up with an email address, a phone number, or a Google account.
+- You used to be able to make a throwaway account at old.reddit.com, but they've recently changed this, forcing you to now sign up with an email address, a phone number, or an SSO method.

-- In 2013, 4chan would reference /r/shitredditsays by setting up a “Shit 4chan Says” ([s4s]) board for their April Fools prank,68) though the joke was mostly lost as it became a nonsensical board.
+- In 2013, 4chan would reference /r/shitredditsays by setting up its “Shit 4chan Says” ([s4s]) board for their April Fools prank,71) though the joke was mostly lost as it became a nonsensical board.

 - The /r/legaladvice (and /r/bestoflegaladvice) subreddit is known to be moderated by police officers, so users are advised to DM the original poster if the moderators are trying to get them killed.